 - Teach children to alert adults when they see matches or lighters lying around.

-- Control children’s access to fire: Keep matches and lighters away from children.
+- Control children’s access to fire and keep matches and lighters away from children.
 Never leave candles or fires burning when children are unattended, even for a few minutes.

 Set a good example:

-- Draw up a ‘fire plan’ (home fire escape drill) and practice it with the whole family
+- Draw up a ‘fire plan’ (home fire escape route drill) and practice it with the whole family.

-- Reassure children that if a fire does start for any reason, they must not be frightened to tell an adult and they should all ‘get out, stay out, and call the fire service out’.
+- Reassure children that if a fire does start for any reason, they must not be frightened to tell an adult and they should all ‘get out, stay out, and call 999’.

 - Regularly inspect your home for fire hazards.